-But, besides the industrial manufacturing, Kanban can be used to manage the process of almost any type.
-For example, it can improve the software development life cycle.
+But, besides the industrial manufacturing, Kanban principles can be used to manage the process of almost any type.
+For example, it can improve the waterfall software development life cycle model.
 To understand how you can use Kanban for that purpose, let’s take a look at its core principles.

 There are three core principles that allow you to use Kanban in your project:

 - Visualize the workflow.
 The visual representation of development process helps determine the current status of your tasks.
 It’s pretty useful when you work on a big project with dozens of them.

 - Limit WIP.
 If you restrict the number of active tasks for every phase of your project, you’ll get an ability to control the available resources and avoid the possible idleness.